Franck Piccard

-Franck Piccard (born 17 September 1965) is a French former Alpine skier.
+Franck Piccard (born 17 September 1964) is a French former Alpine skier.

-A native of Les Saisies, Piccard won a total of four Alpine skiing World Cup races.
+A native of Les Saisies, Piccard won a total of four Alpine Skiing World Cup races.

 At the 1988 Olympics in Calgary he won a gold medal in the Super-G competition (the first winter Olympic gold-medal for a French athlete since ski racer Jean-Claude Killy in 1968, who became a three-times gold-medallist) and a bronze medal in the downhill.
 At the 1992 Olympics in Albertville he won a silver medal in the downhill.
 He also could achieve a bronze-medal in the Super-G-Race at the FIS Alpine Skiing World Championships 1991.

-First excellent success was winning a gold-medal in the downhill race in the FIS Alpine Skiing Junior World Championships 1982 at Auron.
-First "World Cup Points", he could catch on December 10th, 1983, placed 4th in the Super-G at Val-d’Isère, first win was in the Super-G on March 23rd, 1988, at Beaver Creek.
-At the begin of his skiing career he did prefer starting in Downhill and Super-G races, later he changed to the Giant Slalom.
-Last World Cup race was on February 10th, 1996, in the Giant Slalom at Hinterstoder; he was placed 27th (therefore one place - and 0,38 sec. - behind Hermann Maier at his debut in World Cup Races).
+First excellent success was winning a gold-medal in the downhill race in the FIS Alpine skiing Junior World Championships 1982 at Auron.
+First "World Cup Points", he could catch on 10 December 1983, placed 4th in the Super-G at Val-d’Isère, first win was in the Super-G on 23 March 1988 at Beaver Creek.
+At the begin of his skiing career he did prefer starting in Downhill and Super-G races, later he changed to the giant slalom.
+Last World Cup race was on 10 February 1996 in the giant slalom at Hinterstoder; he was placed 27th (therefore one place - and 0.38 sec. - behind Hermann Maier at his debut in World Cup Races).
 Afterwards, he did start in so-called FIS-races and in the French Championships, until the year 2000.
 He could achieve a three-times French Champion (1985 till 1993).

-Another results in the FIS Alpine Skiing World Championships:
+Other results in the FIS Alpine Skiing World Championships: